-Notice that the first item of Theorem~\ref{thm.main} was already proved in \cite{Ma15} and has been already applied in the proof of Kaledin--Lehn formality conjecture for polystable sheaves on Enriques and bielliptic surfaces \cite{BMM2}.
-In this paper we add item 2 and we provide a different and slightly simpler proof of item 1.
+This theorem has been already applied several times in literature.
+For instance, it was used in the proof of Kaledin--Lehn formality conjecture for polystable sheaves on Enriques and bielliptic surfaces \cite{BMM2}.
+Our previous reference for Theorem~\ref{thm.main} was \cite{Ma15}, since it is an immediate consequence of Theorem~6.8 therein.
+Unfortunately, the proof of \cite[Theorem~6.8]{Ma15} contains a mistake; we provide a corrigendum in the last section of this paper that still implies Theorem~\ref{thm.main}; moreover, a direct and easier proof is given in Section~\ref{sec.prova} of this paper.